 The Reposited Collections Checklist Form (previously called the Inventory Form) acts as an invoice and checklist to accompany collections at drop-off.
 When you are ready to reposit collections, complete this form for each accession number assigned then email form(s) to the registrar and collection manager.
 With that information we can discuss scheduling an appointment for drop off.
-We generally require at least two weeks in advance.
+We generally require at least two weeks advance notice.
 Appointments must be scheduled so that BOTH the registrar and collection manager are present for drop-off, to ensure everything is in order.
-Finally, bring a copy of the form(s), a spreadsheet of all objects to be dropped off (organized by accession # and listed with box # and land ownership), associated record, required fees, and collections to your scheduled appointment at UMNH.
+Finally, bring a copy of this form(s), a spreadsheet of all objects to be dropped off (organized by accession # and listed with box # and land ownership), associated record, required fees, and collections to your scheduled appointment at UMNH.
 Again, be advised, repositors will be held to the standards published at time of drop-off.

 Vertebrate Zoology Curation Agreement Guide